 Why a Bear?

 Bailey, like many bears, is known for being nurturing and protective.
 Consider the image of a mother bear taking care of its cub.
 Bailey and people who prefer the Care Focus go even further than the average bear in caring for others.
 They care deeply about treating others well, not just their own family and friends.

 When deciding what’s right, Bailey and others with a Care Focus tend to focus on treating others as they would like to be treated.
 This involves putting themselves in other’s shoes (or paws).
 An important aspect of this focus is caring for those beyond your own family and friends.

-Like Bailey, someone with a Care Focus may ask themselves: “How can I treat others as I’d like to be treated?”
+Like Bailey, someone with a Care Focus may ask themselves: “How can I treat others as I/they would like to be treated?”
 They believe in the importance of trying to see things through someone else’s viewpoint.

 Bailey the Bear represents a very important and respected focus area (CARE) from moral philosophy.
-However, no focus area is perfect.
+However, it does not include everything.
 To balance out the challenges above, Bear’s CARE should be combined with other focus areas like Wolf’s CONSEQUENCES and the Elephant CONSULTant.
 Combining focus areas is called PLURALISM and can be very beneficial.